mohamedkhaled232/Social_Media_Data_for_Covid19_Research_WebApp/README.md

 Our web application consists of two sections:

 ## 1. Correlation Plot
 In this section, you can select a country and a specific time period.
-The first plot displays trends for the stringency index and normalized negative sentiment tweet counts.
+The first plot displays time series trends for the stringency index and normalized negative sentiment tweet counts.
 The second plot presents a time series trend of the Pearson correlation coefficient, as well as the overall Pearson correlation coefficient for the selected period.
 The time series plot of the Pearson correlation coefficient is calculated using a rolling moving average with a window size equal to the number of days you select divided by 7.
 Smaller selected periods yield more accurate calculations.

 ## 2. Explore Different Countries' Trends
 In this section, you can analyze multiple countries simultaneously and compare their stringency index trends, negative tweet counts, or correlations between the stringency index and negative tweet counts trends.
 Once again, the time series plot of the Pearson correlation coefficient is calculated using a rolling moving average with a window size equal to the number of days you select divided by 7.

 *Note*: This web app is built using Python and Streamlit.

 ---

-Feel free to customize this text further to match your project's specific details and style.